peterbozso/peterbozso.github.io/_posts/2018-11-02-direct-line-postman.markdown

 ## Summary

 I am using this small Postman package almost daily in my job and it proved to be a great productivity boost to me during the past half year.
-I hope you'll find equally useful!
+I hope you'll find it equally useful!